NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 </xs:complexType>
 ```

-While NIEM does have some augmentations pre-defined, they're particularly useful for adding new object.
-Here we create a bag called `LicenseAugmentation` with `nc:ContactInformation` inside.
+While NIEM does have some augmentations pre-defined, they're particularly useful for adding new objects, or just putting existing NIEM objects somewhere else.
+Here we do the latter, creating a bag called `LicenseAugmentation` with `nc:ContactInformation` inside.
 We can now "hang" it on the `j:DriverLicenseAugmentationPoint` hook:

 ```xml
 <xs:complexType name="LicenseAugmentationType">